Carpentries-ES/Presentations/2018/CarpentryCon/SpanishLessonsAndCommunity.md

 2017

 - (Mar?) - Instructor training, University of Puerto Rico
+- (Aug)
-- (Aug?) - Instructor training, Mexico where?
+      - Instructor training, Mexico (17 new Spanish speaker instructors)
+      - Many of them are the drivers of the translation effort
 - (Sep) - First Spanish demo session
       - Actively encouraging Spanish speakers to become trainers
       - Numerous emails of expression of interest, github repo, mailing list,